 Anal Skin tags are an excess growth of skin on the anus.
-The actual cause is not known; however, it is generally due to excessive tension caused by clothes or rubbing against skin.
+The actual cause is unknown.
+However, we do know that it is generally due to excessive tension caused by clothes or rubbing against skin.

 Anal skin tags are a select type of skin tag that appears on or around the anus or rectum.
-Unlike other skin tags, they are generally tiny, measuring a few millimeters in diameter.
+An anal skin tag compared to other skin tags is usually tiny, measuring a few millimeters in diameter.

 What Causes Anal Skin Tags?

 All skin tags may bleed if they are cut or rubbed too much.
-Since they are in or on the anus, they will probably be more likely to rub against other skin than if they were in a ‘normal’ place.
+Since they are in or on the anus, they will probably be more likely to rub against other skin than if they were in another place on the body.
 You should avoid them bleeding as this may lead to infection, which can also cause other complications.

 If there is bleeding, then it is more likely that the bleeding is from Hemorrhoids.
-Hemorrhoids are different from skin tags and shouldn’t be confused.
+Hemorrhoids are different from skin tags and should be treated very differently.

 How To Remove Anal Skin Tags

 There are several ways to remove anal skin tags.
-The ‘sore’ point is that they are in a very sensitive area, so the usual solutions may not be suggested.
+The hardest thing about them is that they are in a very sensitive area, so the usual solutions may not be suggested.
 If you have a skin tag, then you should seek medical help so that you don’t harm that sensitive area.
 You are advised not to try removing them yourself.

 The removal process is straightforward and will take a qualified doctor or dermatologist only a few minutes to do.
 The whole appointment need only be around 30 minutes.